Is Prayer Sometimes a Struggle?

 I thought that sucking it up and suppressing my emotions, ‘faking fine’, was the spiritual thing to do, that i was being an ‘overcomer’.
 God desperately wanted to reframe my view of Him, yet I got stuck on the idea that I was somehow failing Him.

 So numerous the examples, so varied the situations, so rich a topic for personal exploration!
-Our current shallow disposition towards prayer becomes evident as we look at a few (so many left out) of the recorded interactions between God and His beloved creatures.
+Our naturally shallow disposition towards prayer becomes evident as we look at a few of the recorded interactions between God and His servants.
 We do well to read, rehearse, and reflect on the examples the Scriptures have preserved for us.
-Imagine the innumerable interactions He has had with humankind!
+James reminds us that this is attainable, since even Elijah was just a human like we are.
 We will recognize our own apprehensions and limitations in the stories and be moved towards boldness to ask, to praise, to lament, to confess, to repent, to share, to enjoy, to chat, to seek direction.
-Enjoy the partial list and add to it in your own studies.

 • Gen 18:16-22 Abraham in a cheeky request